MicrosoftEdge/WebView2Feedback/specs/WebResourceRequested-CustomScheme.md

   // If there are multiple entries for the same scheme in the registrations list, the environment creation will also fail.
   // The URIs of registered custom schemes will be treated similar to http URIs for their origins.
   // They will have tuple origins for URIs with host and opaque origins for
-  // URIs without host as specified in https://html.spec.whatwg.org/multipage/origin.html
+  // URIs without host as specified in [7.5 Origin - HTML Living Standard](https://html.spec.whatwg.org/multipage/origin.html)
   // Example:
   // custom-scheme-with-host://hostname/path/to/resource has origin of custom-scheme-with-host://hostname
   // custom-scheme-without-host:path/to/resource has origin of custom-scheme-without-host:path/to/resource